-First half same location sales in the segment decreased 8%, primarily from lower unit volume in wire, rod, and steel tubing.
+Total sales increased 2% in the first nine months of 2014, with acquisitions adding 5%.
+Same location sales for the period decreased 3%, primarily from lower unit volume in wire, rod, and steel tubing.

-EBIT and EBIT margin for the segment decreased during the six month period.
-Metal margins in rod and wire continue to be under pressure as market conditions did not allow us to fully recover higher costs.
-EBIT was also impacted by lower unit volume.
-In addition, many of the segment's operations were negatively impacted by extreme weather early in the year.
+EBIT and EBIT margin for the segment decreased during the nine month period due to compression of metal margins in rod and wire, lower unit volume, and extreme weather impacts early in the year.